Decommissioning

 Long-term waste strategy

-• tritiated water, which must be processed to enable future thermal detritiation
+- processing tritiated water to enable future thermal detritiation

-Continuing research & development and optioneering to better understand costs and benefits of end-to-end processing is underway.
+Continuing research and development and optioneering to better understand costs and benefits of end-to-end processing is underway.

-Intermediate Level Waste storage will be required to bridge the gap between In-Vessel Decommissioning and detritiation processing.
+Intermediate Level Waste storage is required to bridge the gap between In-Vessel Decommissioning and detritiation processing.

-The Active Gas Handling System, used for extracting and processing tritium from JET, will continue to be required for operational purposes until the end of the decommissioning programme.
+We will need the Active Gas Handling System, used for extracting and processing tritium from JET, for operational purposes until the end of the decommissioning programme.

 Showcasing technologies for adjacent sectors

-JET’s unique characteristics – a significant engineering facility which is nevertheless small-scale with tangible risk and reward calculations; and hazards which are challenging but also understood and manageable – combine with UKAEA’s culture of innovation and adoption, and a regulatory framework which provides the freedom for innovation to be applied, means that the decommissioning programme is an ideal opportunity to showcase technologies which can be applied in adjacent sectors.
+JET has unique characteristics.
+It is a significant engineering facility which is nevertheless small-scale with tangible risk and reward calculations, and it has hazards which are challenging but understood and manageable.
+UKAEA has a culture of innovation and adoption supported by a regulatory framework.
+This all combines to make the decommissioning programme an ideal opportunity to showcase technologies applicable in adjacent sectors.

 Already this includes: